 According to the Retirement Confidence Survey, more than half of American workers have less than $25,000 in retirement savings.
 With a number this low, you’ll be lucky to pay your expenses for a year after you’ve retired.
 And if you have debt, you’ll likely have to come out of retirement to find a job.

-While all those questions need to be answered, they don’t excuse you, or me, from saving for our futures.
+While all those questions need to be answered, they don’t excuse either of us from saving for our futures.
 We can’t just skip saving for retirement altogether.

 Thankfully, you don’t have to be an investing expert to save for your future.
-If you’re a beginner then you’ll want to read this Betterment Review.
-All you need is a little money, and your personal information, to open an account.
+If you’re a beginner then you’ll want to read my honest Betterment review.

 What is Betterment?

 Betterment is a web-based investment managing company that utilizes Modern Portfolio Theory to manage its users’ portfolios.
 It invests your money in ETFs (exchange-traded funds) that offer low-risk for maximum return.
 These investments have been chosen based on decades of research and historical analysis.

 All you have to do is choose an allocation between stocks and bonds, based on how risky you want to be (or how conservative).
 And if you’re not sure, there’s already a default set for those who want a completely hands-off experience.